ugurhidir/shop-insider/README.md

     ```bash
     pip install selenium webdriver-manager beautifulsoup4 pandas
     ```
-4.  **Modify Target URL (and potentially selectors):**
+4.  **Configure the Script (IMPORTANT):**
     *   Open the Python script (e.g., `shop_insider.py`).
-    *   Change the `URL` variable to the product listing page of the e-commerce site you want to scrape.
+    *   **Modify the `URL` variable** to the product listing page of the e-commerce site you wish to scrape.
-    *   **Important:** You will likely need to inspect the HTML of the new target site and **adjust the BeautifulSoup selectors** (e.g., for `urun_kartlari`, `ad_elementi`, `fiyat_elementi`) within the script to match the new site's structure.
-This script was initially tested with Hepsiburada's laptop category.
+    *   **Adjust BeautifulSoup Selectors:** You will likely need to inspect the HTML of your target site and **update the selectors** used to find product cards, names, prices, and links within the script.
+The current selectors are examples based on an initial test case.
 5.  **Run the Script:**
     ```bash
     python shop_insider.py
     ```
-    The script will launch a Chrome browser, navigate to the specified URL, scrape product data, and save it to a CSV file (e.g., `scraped_products.csv`).
+    The script will output a CSV file (e.g., `scraped_products.csv`) containing the scraped data.

+## Future Enhancements

+*   Support for scraping multiple e-commerce sites with site-specific parsing configurations.
+*   User input for target URLs or search queries.
+*   Pagination handling to scrape data from multiple result pages.
+*   Database integration (e.g., SQLite) for persistent data storage.
+*   Advanced features like price tracking, alerts, and data analysis.
+*   Development of a web application interface (e.g., using Flask or Django).